codepath/web103_finalproject/milestones/milestone3.md

 ### 5. What additional support will you need in upcoming units as you continue to work on your final project?

-I would need help in implementing a chat feature
+I would need help in implementing a github login